 Also in 2012, he reportedly won $11 million USD playing punto banco at Crockfords in London.
 Crockfords refunded his $1 million stake and agreed to send him his winnings.
 When they later refused, Ivey sued for payment.
 He lost the case in the UK High Court.

-It’s a small difference, but it’s enough of a difference to where Ivey’s not getting paid.
+It’s a small difference, but it’s enough of a difference to where Ivey wasn’t getting paid.
 Not yet, anyway.

 It was reported at the end of 2015 that Ivey was given permission to appeal his case after a judge ruled that his case “raises an important question of law and has ‘a real prospect of success.’”

-Instead we’ll tell you that you use edge sorting at your own risk.
+Instead, we’ll tell you that if you use edge sorting, you do so at your own risk.

 That’s baccarat in a nutshell.